GENOME ASSEMBLY AND ANNOTATION

 - GenBank and GFF annotation formats.

 - Extended annotation report containing a summary of the assembly results and quality measures.

-- Free access to our online BaseClear Genome Explorer which allows interactive analyses of the results (free license valid for one year, read more at the “Interactive online portals” section)
+- Access to the BaseClear Genome Explorer which allows interactive analyses of the results